 1309 Technology Pkwy

 325 Daniel Zenker Dr

 Horseheads, NY 14845

 The four agencies must respect taxpayer’s rights.
-This means, among other things, abiding by the consumer protection provisions of the Fair Debt Collection Practices Act.
+This means, among other things, abiding by the consumer protection provisions of the FDCP Act.
 The accounts the agencies receive are accounts where taxpayers owe money, but the IRS is no longer actively working them.
 Older, overdue tax accounts are more likely to be assigned to the private collections agencies.

 Now if your account is transferred to one of the private collections agencies, the IRS will let you know.
 You and your representatives will receive a written notice when your account is being transferred.
 You will then receive a second letter from the assigned agency to confirm this transfer.
 These private agencies will identify themselves as contractors of the IRS who have been assigned to collect taxes.
 (Be sure to refer to the list of contractors if you receive a letter from a private agency to ensure they are a qualified contractor.)